graemegowans/pxd/process_pxd.md

 clean up contact details
 ------------------------

-The website doesn't show email addresses so these are removed:
+The website doesn't show email addresses so these are removed using regular expressions (regex) and gsub.
+The `\r\n` characters are formatting hangovers from ProcXed where each contact is on a new line.

 ``` r
 # Remove the "\r\n" prefix from telephone numbers